QwikDev/qwik/packages/qwik/src/core/readme.md

 # `useMount`

-Register's a mount hook, that runs both in the server and the client when the component is first mounted.
+Register a server mount hook that runs only in the server when the component is first mounted.

 ## Example